- » Need to extend the frame rails on your 1-ton?

 - » Want to create the space you need and meet NSM Requirements?

 Make Vancouver Axle and Frame your provider for frame lengthening, frame shortening, and wheelbase modification in the Fraser Valley, BC!
 All of our work is certified provincially and federally, and we are authorized to certify the safety of your vehicle with Transport Canada’s National Safety Mark (NSM).
 We do frame work right–to meet your needs and meet all NSM requirements.
-We can lengthen most medium-duty and heavy-duty vehicles, including RVs and fifth wheels.
-Contact us NOW to discuss frame lengthening on your vehicle.
+We can lengthen most medium-duty and heavy-duty vehicles.

 Frame Lengthenings: Important Considerations